 Public bodies must work to achieve all seven well-being goals put in place by the WBFGA, with achieving a Vibrant Culture and Thriving Welsh Language being one of the seven goals.
-The Welsh Government's ambition is to see the number of people able to enjoy speaking and using the Welsh language to reach a million by the year 2050, for further information see the Cymraeg 2050 Welsh Language Strategy.
-The Council hopes to encourage this ambition by providing the conditions to facilitate an increase in the use of the Welsh language.
+The Welsh Government's ambition is to see the number of people able to enjoy speaking and using the Welsh language to reach a million by the year 2050, for further information see the Cymraeg 2050 Welsh LanguageStrategy.
+The Council intends to support this ambition by providing the conditions to facilitate an increase in the use of the Welsh Language.

-To ensure that enough consideration and importance is placed on our statutory requirements arising from the Welsh Language (Wales) Measure 2011, we have undertaken a Welsh Language Impact Assessment to ensure we assess the likely (or actual) effects of initiatives on the Welsh language within our workforce or in the community and seek out ways to mitigate any negative impacts or better contribute to positive impacts.
+Under the Welsh Language (Wales) Measure 2011, RCTCBC has a duty to comply with specific standards in respect of the delivery of Welsh language services.
+To ensure that we meet the requirements of the Measure, we have undertaken a Welsh Language Impact Assessment to evaluate the likely (or actual) effects of the Electric Vehicle Charging Strategy (EVCS) on the Welsh language, both within our workforce and in the community, so that we can mitigate any negative impacts and enhance the positive impacts.